-1 Provides context-sensitive help.
-When the user selects this item, the cursor changes into a question mark.
-The user can then click on any widget in the application.
-"Overview" Requests request overview help "Index" Requests an index of available help topics "Keys & Shorto cuts" Requests help on keys and shortcuts
+Provides context-sensitive help.
+When the user chooses this item, the cursor changes into a question mark.
+The user can then click any widget in the application.

+"Overview" Requests overview help.

+"Index" Requests an index of available help topics.

+"Keys & Shortcuts"

+Requests help on keys and shortcuts.

-"Product Info" displays the Product Information dialog described in "Maintaining Product and Version Information" on page 77.
+"Product Information" displays the Product Information dialog described in "Maintaining Product and Version Information" on page 74.
 The Product Information dialog has no connection to the help system.